TPapiernik/Module_16_Challenge/README.md

 ### Future Steps

 An interesting follow-on analysis would be to dive deeper into the implications for review sentiment analysis as raised above in the **Profanity Check** Section.
-Is there a statistically-significant difference in Star Rating between reviews that mention profanify, and those that do not?
+Is there a statistically-significant difference in Star Rating between reviews that mention profanity, and those that do not?

 -- END --